 Getting to Miri is easiest through the international airport here.
 There are direct flights to and from Kuala Lumpur, Kota Kinabalu, Kuching, Kota Bharu, and even Singapore.
 If you’re going to Mulu National Park, then most of the flights to Mulu go from Miri.
-You can also take a flight to Mulu Airport near Mulu National Park directly from Kota Kinabalu.
-Coming from Kuala Lumpur, you have to connect at Miri International Airport.
-From Penang or Langkawi, you have to make a connection in Kuala Lumpur.
+You can also take a flight to Mulu Airport directly from Kota Kinabalu.
+Coming from Kuala Lumpur, you have to connect at Miri International Airport to get to Mulu.
+From Penang or Langkawi, you have to make a connection in Kuala Lumpur first.

 How to Get Around Miri

 You can easily get around Miri on foot while exploring downtown.
 Booking a ride through the Grab app is also possible and both traditional taxis and city buses are in operation in Miri.

 When is the best time to travel to Miri, Malaysia